KoushalKumarSaini/Automated-Product-Stock-Checker/README.md

 pip install -r requirements.txt

-3. Configure Email Settings:
+3. Configure Environment Variables:
-Open the check_stock.py file and update the following variables with your own email credentials and the recipient's address.
-Note: For Gmail, you will need to generate an App Password to use this feature.

-SENDER_EMAIL = "your_email@gmail.com"
-SENDER_PASSWORD = "your_app_password"
-RECEIVER_EMAIL = "recipient_email@gmail.com"
+To keep your sensitive information secure, you will use a .env file instead of hardcoding credentials in the script.
+Create a file named .env in the same directory as your check_stock.py file.
+Add the following lines, replacing the placeholder values with your actual credentials:

+SENDER_EMAIL="your_email@gmail.com"
+SENDER_PASSWORD="your_app_password"
+RECEIVER_EMAIL="your_email@gmail.com"

+Note: For SENDER_PASSWORD, you need to use a Google App Password, not your regular Gmail password.
+You can generate one from your Google Account security settings.

 4. Run the script: